 Before teaching your child any youth football plays, or running any drills, you need to decide which position they would do their best at.
 In my experience, every kid wants to be a quarterback, but a youth football team only needs two quarterbacks (a starter and a backup).
 Is your kid made out to play quarterback?
 Is your child the next Peyton Manning?

-, so it requires a special ability.
+The quarterback is a special position, so it requires a special ability.
 They are usually the leader of the team, and most of the time, they get the credit for both the win and the loss.
 Dealing with the pressure of having a football team on your child's back can be mentally tough for them, especially in times of a loss.

 An indecisive person does not fit well into the role of a quarterback either.
 If your child has difficulty making decisions on their own, they will probably struggle as a quarterback.
 Most youth football plays are pretty simple, but they will still be required to think on their own, and make the best decisions on offense to help their team win.